preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

-Tokens in Omnia e-mails
+Tokens in Omnia emails
 =========================

-Here you will find a list of Omnia e-mails that contain tokens, and the tokens supported in each e-mail.
+Here you will find a list of Omnia emails that contain tokens, and the tokens supported in each email.
 Also note that tokens must not be translated.

 **Note!** In some files Subject is called "EmailTitle" and Body can be called "Decsription".
 In this document Subject and Body are always used.

-Announcements e-mails
+Announcements emails
 -------------------------
-There are three different e-mails that can be sent, regarding comments to announcements.
-In all three e-mails, just one token is supported in Subject:
+There are three different emails that can be sent, regarding comments to announcements.
+In all three emails, just one token is supported in Subject:

 + {{title}}

 Sign-off requests
 ---------------------
-In e-mails for sign-off requests the following token is supported in Subject:
+In emails for sign-off requests the following token is supported in Subject:

 + {{title}}

-In the body of the e-mails, the following tokens are supported:
+In the body of the emails, the following tokens are supported:

 + {{requestreceiver}}
 + {{requestfrom}}